Eugenia paranapanemensis: Habitat and ecology

-Eugenia paranapanemensis grows in semideciduous forest at an altitude around 630m in areas where rainfall is moderate (average annual rainfall 1400mm) and concentrated seasonally in the summer.
-E. paranapanemensis is found in a humid sub-tropical climate where the mean annual temperature is 18 C.
+Eugenia paranapanemensis is found in semideciduous forests at an altitude around 630m.
+E. paranapanemensis is found in a humid sub-tropical climate where the mean annual temperature is 18 C, and with moderate rainfall.

-In the species protologue Karinne Valdemarin et al. make reference to observing several native bird species feeding on the fruits of E. paranapanemensis and propose that seeds are dispersed by birds.
-This process of dispersal is known as endozoochory where fruits are ingested by birds (or animals) and the undigested seeds are deposited later along with the faecal matter.
-Notably, the authors observed the bird Penelope superciliaris (or Rusty-margined Guan) feeding on the fruits which is a species formally categorised as Near Threatened and decreasing in population.
+Several native bird species have been observed feeding on the fruits of E. paranapanemensis, and it is proposed that the seeds are dispersed by birds.
+This process of dispersal is known as endozoochory, where fruits are ingested by birds (or animals) and the undigested seeds are deposited later along with the faecal matter.
+Notably, the bird Penelope superciliaris (or Rusty-margined Guan) has been observed to be feeding on the fruits, which is a species formally categorised as Near Threatened and decreasing in population.

 Eugenia paranapanemensis is known to flower in August (the winter season in Brazil) and fruits have been observed in both August and October (winter to spring in Brazil).

 Distribution

-The genus Eugenia has a pantropical distribution and the species E. paranapanemensis is native to Southeast Brazil and known to occur in the Mata Atântica rainforest in São Paulo state in a humid sub-tropical climate.
-As of December 2023, there are only three known E. paranapanemensis plants observed in the wild and the area of occurrence is estimated at only 4 km2.
+E. paranapanemensis is native to Southeast Brazil and known to occur in the Mata Atântica rainforest in São Paulo state in a humid sub-tropical climate.
+The area of occurrence is estimated at only 4 km2.

-Taxonomy and systematics

-Eugenia paranapanemensis is currently accepted to be in the family Myrtacaeae and the genus Eugenia.
-Its taxonomic classification is based on morphological analysis by Karinne Valdemarin et al. in 2022, this means it was classified based on the physical observable characteristics of the plant, in contrast to classification by genetic similarity.
-The key physical characters that lead to the classification of E. paranapanemensis were the structure of the fruit, the scale-like small modified leaves preceding new growth – known as cataphylls, and the flowering structure.
-The tall height of E. paranapanemensis is also a highly unique character within the genus.
-By comparing these characteristics with the eleven known species of Eugenia that occur in São Paulo state, Karinne Valdemarin et al. (2022) were able to identify it as a new species.